Shallow Foundations :

 Method of Construction of Wall Footing:

-For constructing such a footing, a bed of lean cement concrete (1:8:16) is first laid over the entire length of the wall.
+For constructing wall footing, a bed of lean cement concrete (1:8:16) is first laid over the entire length of the wall.
 The thickness of this lean concrete bed is usually kept 15cm and its width is kept 20 to 30 cm more than that of the bottom course.

 In no case, the depth of the concrete bed should be less than its projection beyond the wall base.
 For foundations over firm soil or compacted ground, the concrete bed below the brick wall footing may be dispensed with.
 After laying the concrete for constructing the concrete bed, it should be properly compacted and cured before laying the base course of the wall.

-This is the cheapest type of spread footing foundations and is largely used for walls of ordinary buildings.
+This is the cheapest type of spread footing foundation and is largely used for walls of ordinary buildings.

 b) Masonry Pillar Footing: